Bears-R-Us/arkouda/training/COMPARISON.md

 g.keys[1][g.permutation]
 array([0 1 1 1 1 2 3 3])
 ```
 Notice that keys is a tuple of length equal to the number of elements grouped on.
 The corresponding indexes are the keys.
-For Example, key 0 is `(0, 0)`.
+For example, key 0 is `(0, 0)`.

 ### Not Supported
 A common thing to do in Python is iterate over an object.
 This is not something that should be done (and is not directly supported) with Arkouda arrays.

-For example, attempting to interate directly on a pdarray will raise and exception.
+For example, attempting to iterate directly on a `pdarray` will raise and exception.
 ```python
 import arkouda as ak
 ak.connect()